Habitat and Communities: Habitat

 The Council’s Habitat Committee

-The Council’s Habitat Committee works with other teams and panels on habitat issues that affect Council fisheries.
-The group helps develop ways to resolve habitat problems and avoid future habitat conflicts, and it makes recommendations for actions that will help achieve the Council’s habitat objectives.
+The Council’s Habitat Committee works with other Council advisory bodies on habitat issues that affect Council fisheries.
+The committee brings habitat issues to the attention of the Council, helps develop ways to resolve habitat problems, and it makes recommendations for actions that will help achieve the Council’s habitat objectives.
 The Habitat Committee includes one member each from National Marine Fisheries Service, the U.S. Fish and Wildlife Service, and the Pacific States Marine Fisheries Commission; one at-large member; one conservation representative; four members from the four state fishery agencies; two tribal representatives; two fishing industry members, and one National Marine Sanctuaries representative.

 View the current Habitat Committee Roster here.

 Only Federal actions require consultation.
 States are not required to consult, but if NMFS receives information on a State action that may adversely affect EFH, NMFS is required to provide EFH conservation recommendations to the State agency.
 These recommendations may include measures to avoid, minimize, mitigate, or otherwise offset adverse effects on EFH.
 Federal agencies are required to respond to EFH Conservation Recommendations in writing within 30 days.
-More information on federal consultation requirements is available here.
-States are not required to initiate consultation with NMFS nor respond to its recommendations.
+More information on Federal consultation requirements is available here.
+States are not required to initiate consultation with NMFS, or to respond to its recommendations.

 Private landowners do not need to consult with NMFS on private land activities affecting EFH (however, such activities may be subject to Endangered Species Act or National Environmental Policy Act regulations).
 Only if the project is funded, permitted, or authorized by a Federal agency and the project may adversely affect EFH is consultation with NMFS required.